texartron/JetbotMods/README.md

 The other big advantage is there is very little supports that have to be printed.

-I am not associated with Vnidia in any way and this is open and not for sale.
+I am not associated with Nvidia in any way and this is open and not for sale.